 - Preheat oven to 350 degrees Fahrenheit and line a baking sheet with parchment paper.
 Set aside.

 - Remove dough from refrigerator.
-Scoop dough using a medium cookie scoop or shape by hand into 1.5 inch balls.
+Scoop dough using a medium cookie scoop or shape by hand into 1.5 tablespoon balls.
 Gently roll dough balls in granulated sugar.

 - Place cookie dough balls 2 inches apart onto prepared baking sheet.
 As is, dough balls bake into thick, rounded top cookies (as shown in photos).
-Optionally, flatten balls slightly using your hands or the bottom of a glass dusted with flour (to prevent sticking).
-This gives your cookies a flatter top and helps them spread more.
+Optionally, flatten balls slightly using your hands or the bottom of a glass dusted with flour.
+This creates a flatter top and helps cookies spread more.

 Equipment Recommendations